-6. We have heard Shri T.C.Govinda Swamy and Ms. Sumy P. Baby, learned counsel for the applicant and Shri Sunil Shanker (M/s.
+7. We have heard Shri T.C.Govinda Swamy and Ms. Sumy P. Baby, learned counsel for the applicant and Shri Sunil Shanker (M/s.
 Iyer & Iyer) for respondents No. 1 to 4.

-7. We have given due consideration to the pleadings, arguments and the material placed on record.
-Learned counsel for the applicant argued that having worked at the present place hardly for about ten months, the action of the respondents in placing the applicant again at a hard station by the impugned order dt.
+8. We have given due consideration to the pleadings, arguments and the material placed on record.
+Learned counsel for the applicant argued that having worked for more than 4 years at a distant place in North Eastern Region, the applicant was transferred to KV, Port Trust, Kochi, only on 9.11.2004.
+Hardly having worked at the present place for about seven months, the action of the respondents in placing the applicant again at a hard station by the impugned order dt.
 30.5.2005, is not justified and is illegal.
-The applicant has already suffered a lot and again he cannot be put to agony and hardship.
+The applicant has already suffered a lot and again she cannot be put to agony and hardship.
 The official respondents, on the other hand, persuasively argued that as per the new transfer guidelines, the applicant being the juniormost in the Station was to be transferred, and therefore, the action of the respondents is correct and justified.
 They contended that the averment of the applicant that the impugned transfer order is arbitrary and discriminatory, is absolutely incorrect.

-8. On going through the case pleadings, we find that the applicant has had seven transfers, which includes three request transfers and he had worked in difficult/hard stations and came to Kochi only in the middle of August, 2004.
-It was urged on behalf of the applicant that the impugned order A/1 clearly states that the displacement of the employees has been effected as per clause 10(3) of latest transfer guidelines.
+9. On going through the case pleadings, we find that the applicant was working at the hard stations in the North Eastern Region for over four years and came to Kochi only in the end of 2004.
+It was urged on behalf of the applicant that the impugned order A/4 clearly states that the displacement of the employees has been effected as per clause 10 (3) of latest transfer guidelines.
 In this context, it is profitable to quote clause 10(2) and 10(3) of the said guidelines, as follows:

-A handwritten signature in black ink, appearing to be a stylized 'L' or a similar mark.
+A handwritten signature in black ink, appearing to be a stylized 'H' or a similar character.